corpus-io/tokenize.it-smart-contracts/README.md

 For vesting the contract [DssVestMintable by makerdao](https://github.com/makerdao/dss-vest/blob/master/src/DssVest.sol) is used.
 See [documentation](https://github.com/makerdao/dss-vest) for general usage information.

-The contract needs to be given minting right in the company token contract by calling `setUpMinter` from an address which has the role of the Minter Admin.
+The contract needs to be given minting right in the company token contract by calling `setMintingAllowance` from an address which has the role of the Minter Admin.
 In that call, an allowance needs to be given which matches the maximal amount of tokens to be vested.